kubapeter/portfolio/Coursera Courses/Specializations/Meta Back-End Developer/Introduction to Back-End Development/Week 2/README.md

 >"In this exercise you will you will practice creating a simple HTML document."

-The code I share [here](./index1.html) has rougly the same complexity as the original assignment.
+The code I share [here](./index1.html) has roughly the same complexity as the original assignment.

 #### 2. Styling a page

 >"In this exercise you will you will practice applying CSS rules to HTML elements."

-The [HTML](./index2.html) and [CSS](./styles2.css) files I share here has rougly the same complexity as the original assignment.
+The [HTML](./index2.html) and [CSS](./styles2.css) files I share here has roughly the same complexity as the original assignment.

 #### 3. Create and style a webpage

 >"In this exercise you will you will practice building your webpage using HTML and CSS."

-The [HTML](./index3.html) and [CSS](./styles3.css) files I share here has rougly the same complexity as the original assignment.
+The [HTML](./index3.html) and [CSS](./styles3.css) files I share here has roughly the same complexity as the original assignment.